-Part II is a thesis (CEMB 690) which shall normally be presented not later than 16 months after the date of enrolment for Part II.
+Part II: A thesis (CEMB 690) which shall normally be presented no later than 16 months after the date of enrolment for Part II.
 Students must consult the MSc regulations for details of other requirements for this degree.
-In determining the class of Honours, Part I and Part II are weighted in the ratio 2:3.
-Note: In all Cellular and Molecular Biology courses (CEMB), a satisfactory performance is required in both the year's work and the written papers.
+In determining the class of honours, Part I and Part II are weighted in the ratio 2:3.